christine-gk416/david-kelley-photography/README.md

 + Browse landscape photographs by category
 + See related products in the same category
 + Choose a mat colour to back the photograph
-+ Purchase products securly over Stripe and recieve a confirmation email
++ Purchase products securely over Stripe and receive a confirmation email
 + Create an account to save shopper details
 + Save products for later in a wishlist
 + Access all order details